Thanthonni: Plot

-One day, when Helen went to a wind mill area for some pictures there,the caretaker said that she cant do them without the permission of their owner and reveals that all the wind mill of that area is owned by a single person and she meets Kochukunju there,who is revealed to be the owner and she urges him to tell all, where the flashback of the three rogues is revealed and says how he met his father one day and promised that he won't fail in front his family who hates him.
+One day, when Helen went to a wind mill area for some pictures there, the caretaker said that she can't do them without the permission of their owner and reveals that all the wind mill of that area is owned by a single person and she meets Kochukunju there, who is revealed to be the owner and she urges him to tell all, where the flashback of the three rogues is revealed and says how he met his father one day and promised that he won't fail in front his family who hates him.
 He goes to Dubai and works in a fish market where he met Nandan.
 They both become good friends.
-One day, Kochukunju saves Hafees Ali Ibrahim who is a do-gooder for the people of Dubai from an accident and becomes his right hand, while his three sons are revealed to be the rogues.
-Bhai trusts him more than his sons, and he puts his wealth in Kochukunju's name, helped by his lawyer Anand Sharma.
+One day, Kochukunju saves Hafees Ali Ibrahim who is a do-gooder businessman for the people of Dubai from an accident and becomes his right hand, while his three sons are revealed to be the rogues.
+Hafees trusts him more than his sons and he puts his wealth in Kochukunju's name, helped by his lawyer Anand Sharma.
 The sons kill the father and put the blame on Kochukunju, who is spared after proving his innocence.
-The sons get jailed.
+The sons get jailed in a weapon smuggling case in Tamil Nadu.
 Kochukunju is waiting for the day they come out and he can hand them their property.
-But when they come out, they kill Anand and both Nandan and Kochukunju decide to kill them.
-Kochukunju goes to Dubai and kills them after a fight.
+But when they come out, they kill Anand and Kochukunju decide to kill them.
+Kochukunju goes to Dubai and kills them in a desert after a fight.
 Kochukunju then returns to Kerala.

-His brothers try to kill him by sending out a rogue, who is defeated, and the truth is brought out.
+His brothers try to kill him by sending out a rogue, who is defeated and the truth is brought out.
 They did it for the property.
-He tells them to take whatever they want, and that he does not need a penny, except for his mother and Helen.
+He tells them to take whatever they want and that he does not need a penny, except for his mother and Helen.
 The day arrives when the property is divided, and a stranger buys some of their property.
 The person is a proxy and the real owner then comes out.
-He introduces himself as David, and everyone is shocked.
+He introduces himself as Daveed and everyone is shocked.
 He tells them he did not come for their money or wealth, the only one with the right to it is Kochukunju.
 He reveals that Kochukunju is the real owner who bought all the property and is not the loser that they think he is.
 He had acted in front of them for this long, but became a successful businessman.
 He also says that Katrina's brothers sent out a man to kill him.
 Her brothers ask for forgiveness.

 He comes to their room where his photo is displayed with a lit candle.
 Kochukunju is happy as his father is back now and, with his mother's permission, blows out the candle that was kept burning in remembrance of David.
 His mother gives him a light slap for hiding the truth for so long and the family of Kochukunju, his parents and Helen is united.